All Products

 Rename

 You can use the ALTER TABLE statement to rename a table.
-The system returns an error if the target table does not exist or if you attempt to rename the table to an existing table name.
+The system returns an error if the target table does not exist or if the new table name is already in use.

 Note